sait-wbdv/winter-2023/src/lib/content/assessments/cpnt-262/final-project.md

     - [SvelteFlat UI](https://svelteui.js.org/#/) (Svelte and Flat Design)
 - Write your content in markdown with [`mdsvex`](https://mdsvex.com/) (this is the library that powers the SAIT WBDV website).

+You can find more in [Curated list of awesome Svelte resources](https://project-awesome.org/TheComputerM/awesome-svelte) but your mileage may vary.

 ---